 A concert pianist, a singer with an expressive mezzo voice and a composer, Ariane Gray Hubert is a much acclaimed artist in several fields.
-Over the years, she has delighted audiences and critics world over with her performances, be it solo recitals, vocal and piano world music programs and with orchestra.
+Over the years, she has delighted audiences and critics world over with her performances, be it solo recitals, vocal and piano world music or with orchestra.
 As a composer, she blends eastern and western musical traditions in a unique manner – a visionary approach.

 Born in Paris, Franco American, the artist started her musical journey at the age of four, largely influenced by her American mother and painter, Tamara Gray.
-The initial classical training Ariane Gray Hubert received ranges from the renowned Russian and French piano traditions, the rare Gregorian Chanting to the rich and oral music of the East.
-The distinctive signature of the artist combine playing and singing in a expressive way, her unique sense of improvisation along with powerful rhythmical creations and her inspiration from the sacred traditions of the world.
+The initial training Ariane Gray Hubert received ranges from the renowned Russian and French piano traditions, Gregorian Chant and Gospel which she sangs both as a soloist, to the oral and spiritual traditions of India.
+The distinctive signature of the artist combine playing and singing in a expressive way, her unique sense of improvisation along with powerful rhythmical creations and her inspiration from the ancient traditions of the world.

 She is the producer of two renowned ensembles, which include her latest and much acclaimed world music Trio “IVRE D’AMOUR” launched at the prestigious Petit Palais in Paris in 2016.
 In March 2017, she gave an exclusive performance entitled “PIANO RAG(a) TIME” for the maison de haute couture Lecoanet Hemant at the prestigious Bikaner House.
-In December 2017 she concluded a series of stage performances blending poetry based on the poetess Cecilia Mereiles with her songs and music entitled “Let’s Talk about WOMEN” in collaboration with the Brazilian Embassy in Tokyo, Japan.
-Her much acclaimed concert tour dedicated to women composers and muses « Clara, Lili, Consuelo and others MUSES » received major accolades in Europe and India.
+In December 2017 in Tokyo, she concluded a series of stage performances in tribute to women, blending poetry based on Cecilia Mereiles along with her songs and own music entitled “Let’s Talk about WOMEN” in collaboration with the Brazilian Embassy in Japan.
+Her much acclaimed concert tour dedicated to women composers and muses « Clara, Lili, Consuelo and others » received major accolades.
 Her albums are distributed worldwide.

-Taking time off from her busy schedule, she is dedicated to education and conducts workshops and masterclasses for children to share her wide experience on Creative Sound Training.
+Taking time off from her busy schedule, she is dedicated to education as ‘music heals both the body and soul in the most profound way’.
+She conducts special workshops for children, adults and patients to share her wide experience on ‘Creative Sound Training’.
 Ariane’s creativity is also seen in her visual catalogue of unique ‘Collages’.